Almost everyone enjoys a good solo workout. Headphones in. Tune out. Get moving.

 1. Achieve more by surrounding yourself with like-minded people.

-Being drenched in sweat next to your classmates within the confining walls of a room may seem a little uncomfortable at first, but when the initial awkwardness wears off, you will feel an awesome sense of community that just doesn’t exist on the gym floor.
+Being drenched in sweat next to your classmates within the confining walls of a room may seem a little uncomfortable at first, but when the initial awkwardness wears off and spring into a new mindset, you will feel an awesome sense of community that just doesn’t exist on the gym floor.
 There’s no denying the contagious sense of respect and appreciation that permeates throughout the room.
 You’re all pushing yourselves to improve, and that underlying feeling of camaraderie is unlike any other.
 And if you’re lucky, you might even hit it off with the person on the spin bike next to you post-class.

 2. Discover amazing new music.